eldarhasanov079/eldarhasanov079.github.io/_news/instructor_dash.md

 related_posts: false
 ---

-"An Instructor Dashboard to Support Mastery Learning" was accepted for publication at ACM SIGCSE 2026!
+"An Instructor Dashboard to Support Mastery Learning" was accepted for publication at [SIGCSE 2026](https://sigcse2026.sigcse.org/)